Stable-Baselines-Team/stable-baselines3-contrib/docs/modules/crossq.rst

   Compared to the original implementation, the default network architecture for the q-value function is ``[1024, 1024]`` instead of ``[2048, 2048]`` as it provides a good compromise between speed and performance.
-  We also use the default hyperparameters for Adam, since they have little impact on performance.

 .. note::